psehmbey/the-tale-of-paul-sehmbey/timeline/2026/vow-to-julia-public-lifetime.md

 ## Rebranding the KKK
 *TBD*

+A proposal focused on dismantling extremist identity, recruitment pipelines, and legacy narratives through exposure, ridicule, and deradicalization.

 Thank you for the inspiration, Gerry West.
-Political proposal and/or stand up coming soon-ish.
+Political proposal and/or stand-up coming soon-ish.

 ## The American Academy
 *2028*